EliNaig/elinaig.github.io/_pages/about.md

 - 🔍 A language of abstract beauty and real-world impact
 - 🌐 The framework connecting algebraic geometry's schemes to tangible structures
 - 🔐 The foundation of cryptography's number-theoretic puzzles
-- ∞ An "upside-down pyramid" (per Ian Stewart)—every mastered concept reveals vaster landscapes
+- ∞ An "upside-down pyramid" (per Ian Stewart) every mastered concept reveals vaster landscapes

 **Goal**: Earn a PhD in mathematics, contribute to original research (especially in algebraic geometry/cryptography), and become a professor who makes advanced concepts accessible.